IvanSarajcic/programske-paradigme/PROJECT-UPDATES.md

 You have:
 - ✅ Clean, organized folder structure
 - ✅ Accurate documentation that matches reality
-- ✅ Professional templates for consistency
+- ✅ Professional templates for AI reference
-- ✅ Automation scripts for efficiency
+- ✅ AI-assisted workflow (Claude Sonnet 4.5)
-- ✅ Validation tools for quality control
+- ✅ Simple Marp CLI commands for HTML generation
-- ✅ Comprehensive guides for reference
+- ✅ Comprehensive guides and examples

-**You can confidently start creating the remaining 96 lessons using the established workflow.**
+**You can confidently ask Claude to create the remaining 96 lessons following the established structure!**

 ---